CRA Federal Charges: New Tax Evasion Scam

 Essentially, scammers want the victims to purchase cards worth $2,000 or more and ask them to provide them with the codes on the back of cards.
 This way, they can redeem the value online and buy anything they want.

 Many people fall victims to this fraud due to the multitude of Service Canada scam calls going around this time of the year

 What Are the Steam Gift Cards

 In simple words, Steam Cards are great alternatives for gift certificates.
 They are real, legitimate, and very popular in the gaming world.

-A Steam gift cards works just like a game activation code which can be redeemed on Steam for the purchase of games, software, wallet credit, and any other item.
+A Steam gift card works just like a game activation code that can be redeemed on Steam for the purchase of games, software, wallet credit, and any other item.

 Steam gift cards can be found at retail stores across the world in a variety of denominations.

 How To Avoid the CRA Federal Charges Scam:

 Needless to say, after you read how the scam works you should probably know that you should ignore these calls.
 CRA does not conduct business that way.
 Just hang up the phone and go with your day.
 Visit CRA’s official website to keep up to date with the newest information that the Government has on tax season.